In this post –

 The CBN Market

 Is CBN Legal?

 Although CBN is a byproduct of THC, it’s not a scheduled controlled substance in the United States.
 CBN is federally legal as long as it’s extracted from hemp.
 At a state level, CBN is also permitted in all cannabis strains where medical and/or adult use is legal.

 What does CBN cost per kilo?

 Currently CBN is an expensive cannabinoid due to the fact that it still much more rare to find and difficult to extract.
-CBN isolates (similar to CBG) are transacting at around 4 to 10 times the CBD isolate market according to PanXchange.
+CBN isolates (similar to CBG prices) are transacting at around 4 to 10 times the CBD isolate market according to PanXchange.
 While the price may vary from supplier to supplier, the average cost appears to be about $30,000 to $50,000 per kilo.
 However, as CBN becomes more widely available in the market, the price will inevitably drop.

 CBN Potency & Testing